logzio/logz-docs/_source/logzio_collections/_log-sources/aws-security-hub.md

 #### Overview

 This integration ships events from AWS Security Hub to Logz.io.
+It will automatically deploy [resources](#resources) to your AWS Account.

 A new event triggers a designated EventBridge rule, which invokes a Lambda function.
 The function processes the event and sends it to Logz.io.